 These fees have been rising with the popularity of the network and even though at the moment they are much lower than the hashing reward, they are likely to go higher with time.
 The essence of this is that the transaction fees will with time become incentive enough to keep miners on the network and subsequently to keep the network thriving.

 If at all the above ideal will be realized, the value of bitcoin needs to rise significantly.
 That is the only way the transaction fees charged on the network will be sufficient incentive for its miners.
 Fortunately, bitcoin is structured to keep rising in value.

 Having a finite currency supply ensures that as demand for the currency goes up, so does its value.
 And as this value increases, so will the transaction fee paid to miners.
 At the same time, a more valuable bitcoin will make its users more willing to pay extra to ensure that their transactions get confirmed faster.

 Another likelihood is that with advances in technology, mining costs in the future will likely reduce substantially.
 This would mean that the investment miners make into their trade would also be cut down significantly.
 Low operational costs would imply that even if the rewards end up being lower than at present, the Return on Investment might be a lot higher making the business profitable still.

 Bitcoin’s Future after 2040

 The bitcoin ecosystem has many opportunities for survival beyond the mining reward structure.
 The above are just a few of the possibilities.
-The fact that the road towards the maximum bitcoin supply is predictable gives miners time to adjust their strategies so as to retain profitability.
-Considering that only a decade ago the world did not even have the blockchain means that technological evolution is not limited to our imagination.
+The fact that the road towards the maximum bitcoin supply is predictable gives miners time to adjust their strategies to retain profitability.
+Considering that only a decade ago the world did not even have the blockchain means that technological evolution is not limited by our imagination.
 The future and what it holds remains to be seen.